I received my PhD from the University of Frankfurt/Germany in 2009.

 I deploy extensive qualitative research to reveal the intricacies of settings that are difficult both to access and understand: prisons, police organizations, and marginalized street and newcomer communities.
 Most importantly, I conduct rigorous research designed to understand criminal justice institutions through the perspectives of both those who work in them and those who encounter them, particularly those marginalized by factors related to race, gender, social class, and addictions.
 A key feature of my research and its success involves fostering strong collaborations with Indigenous stakeholders, wider community groups, government officials, and prison and police stakeholders across the country to confront the challenges of the criminal justice system and to translate my knowledge into best practices and create positive system changes.

-I am the Co-Director of the University of Alberta Prison Project (twitter @theUAPP)- Canada's largest mixed-methods study on life experiences in Canadian prisons.
-To date, we have interviewed over 600 prisoners and over 170 staff in provincial and federal prisons.
-While our data speaks to various topics, most prominently, I am interested in general experiences of prison life, the victim-offender overlap, and how the opioid crisis is playing out behind bars and changing dynamics in prison.
+I am the Director of the University of Alberta Prison Project (twitter @theUAPP)- Canada's largest mixed-methods study on life experiences in Canadian prisons.
+To date, we have interviewed over 800 prisoners and over 170 staff in provincial and federal prisons.
+While our data speak to various topics, most prominently, I am interested in general experiences of prison life, the victim-offender overlap, and how the opioid crisis is playing out behind bars and changing dynamics in prison.

 I am the Co-editor of the Oxford University Press Handbook series in Criminology (with Michael Tonry) and also serve on the discipline's flag journal (Criminology) advisory board.
 I am an Executive Member of the Canadian Research Network of Terrorism, Security, and Society (TSAS) and act as its Publication Editor.
 I am also on the advisory board for immigration related questions to the German government.